protective hairstyles for 4c hair

 As you can tell from the list above, a lot of the styles are braided.
 And if you are anything like me then you might have had a bad experience with braiders in the past.
 Even though it’s a very simple style, a lot of people experience hair loss afterward.
 Why?
 Because the braids are installed too tight or are too heavy.

-In generally braids are good for 4c hair, as long as you remind your braider of the following:
+In generally 4c hair braids are good for your natural hair, as long as you remind your braider of the following: